Not salt-sensitive — How much salt is too much?

 If you do not have salt-sensitive hypertension, do you need to worry about salt consumption levels?
 If so, what would be safe daily amounts?

-Since high blood pressure is a major risk factor for heart disease and stroke, decreasing salt (sodium) consumption can greatly contribute to enhanced health for everyone — Even if you don’t currently have salt-sensitive hypertension.
-Paying attention to your daily salt intake now can help you prevent high blood pressure in the future.
-Overconsumption of salt has been linked to an increased risk of osteoporosis, particularly in women.
-Regardless of how much calcium is in your diet, researchers have found that a high sodium intake can lead to calcium loss (excreted out in urine).
+Since high blood pressure is a major risk factor for heart disease and stroke, decreasing salt (sodium) consumption can greatly contribute to enhanced health for everyone — even if you don’t currently have salt-sensitive hypertension.
+Paying attention to your daily salt intake now can help you prevent high blood pressure in the future, as well as lower the risk of osteoporosis, particularly in those assigned female at birth, and help prevent calcium loss, which is excreted out in urine.

 It’s very easy to go above the daily recommended amount of salt without paying attention.
-About one teaspoon of salt equals 2,300 mg per day.
-While Americans are thought to be heavy-handed with the salt shaker, the truth is that the majority of salt in our diets comes from processed foods or eating out.
-Foods like cold cuts, pizza, soups, cheese, fast foods, and snacks like chips, pretzels, and popcorn, all have high amounts of salt.
-In addition to processed foods, sodium also hides in some natural products like vegetables, dairy products, shellfish, and a wide variety of foods that don’t typically taste salty.
+While Americans are thought to be heavy-handed with the salt shaker, the truth is that the majority of salt in most people's diets comes from processed foods or eating out.
+Foods such as cold cuts, pizza, soups, cheese, fast foods, and snacks such as chips, pretzels, and popcorn, all have high amounts of salt.
+In addition to processed foods, sodium also hides in some natural products such as vegetables, dairy products, shellfish, and a wide variety of foods that don’t typically taste salty.
 For example, one cup of low-fat milk has about 107 mg of sodium, while a slice of whole-wheat bread contains 132 mg.